 This is a Mental Health Awareness Week with a difference.

-That’s why, this Mental Health Awareness Week, mental health charity Mind are encouraging you to speak your mind and share your stories so others can see that they’re not alone in the challenges they’re facing.
+That’s why, this Mental Health Awareness Week, mental health charity Mind is encouraging you to speak your mind and share your stories so others can see that they’re not alone in the challenges they’re facing.

 #SpeakYourMind and reach out to someone who needs a friend with a positive message, or share with them your own tips for coping to make sure they don’t have to face this pandemic alone.
 Sharing our stories help others see that they’re not alone in the challenges they’re facing.